Drumming

 – a time of sharing.

-We recently drummed for a special friend, Kim.
+Drumming for a special friend, Kim – 2023

 The following is a small selection of the songs we are learning.
 The Table of Contents is linked to each song.
 You can read the lyrics directly from this site or, if you prefer, you can download the song book by clicking the button below.